-3. What is an asbestos disease compensation claim?
+2. What is an asbestos compensation claim?

-The three-year time limit for making an asbestos disease compensation claim relates to the date of diagnosis – not the date the exposure took place, which is often decades in the past.
+The three-year time limit for making an asbestos claim relates to the date of diagnosis – not the date the exposure took place, which is often decades in the past.

 Family members and loved ones of people diagnosed with an asbestos-related disease can also bring claims against those responsible on their behalf.

-5. Could I have been exposed to asbestos?
+4. Could I have been exposed to asbestos?

 Asbestos was widely used and it can still be found in buildings today, so a huge range of people could have been exposed to asbestos.

-We have also supported clients who have lived or played near areas where asbestos was present.
+Thompsons Solicitors has also supported clients who have lived or played near areas where asbestos was present.

-Where we cannot trace the insurer, there are other schemes through which you may be entitled to claim.
-Thompsons has an unrivalled track record of winning asbestos disease compensation claims on behalf of people whose former employer sought to hide their history of exposing workers to asbestos.
+Where we cannot trace the insurer, there are other schemes through which you may be entitled to claim for asbestos compensation.
+Thompsons has an unrivalled track record of winning asbestos claims on behalf of people whose former employer sought to hide their history of exposing workers to asbestos.

-7. My loved one has died of an asbestos-related illness.
+6. My loved one has died of an asbestos-related illness.
 Is it too late to hold their employer to account?

-It is possible to make a claim for compensation for a relative who has died of an asbestos-related illness.
+It is possible to make a claim for asbestos compensation for a relative who has died of an asbestos-related illness.
 Ordinarily, this should be done within three years of their death, though there are exceptions to this rule.

-There are many ways to fund a claim.
+There are many ways to fund an asbestos claim.
 If you are a trade union member, you and your family are entitled to free legal advice and support from our specialist asbestos solicitors.

 Compensation is case specific and calculated by looking at a range of factors, including your level of pain or suffering, any disability it has caused, financial losses and care costs.

-10. How long will it take for my case to be settled?
+9. How long will it take for my case to be settled?

-It is the priority of every specialist asbestos solicitor at Thompsons Solicitors to quickly establish the facts of the case, identify the parties responsible, make applications to the courts for interim payments (an immediate payment to meet and immediate need) and ultimately work towards achieving a successful outcome within the lifespan of the affected party.
+It is the priority of every specialist asbestos solicitor at Thompsons Solicitors to quickly establish the facts of the case, identify the parties responsible, make applications to the courts for interim payments (an immediate payment to meet an immediate need) and ultimately work towards achieving a successful outcome within the lifespan of the affected party.

 Every case is different but Thompsons Solicitors will always seek to secure maximum compensation in the shortest time possible.

-11. How do I make an asbestos compensation claim?
+10. How do I make an asbestos compensation claim?